Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

-In the previous section, controlling the group of agents has been reduced to controlling the moment system corresponding to it.
-Then the task is now to figure out an algorithm to determine a sequence of $\left( \mathscr{U}(0), \cdots, \mathscr{U}(K-1) \right)$.
+The task is now to figure out an algorithm to determine a sequence of $\left( \mathscr{U}(0), \cdots, \mathscr{U}(K-1) \right)$.
 Nonetheless, there exist two primary distinctions from conventional control problems.
 Firstly, in this problem, the system matrix of the moment system becomes a function of the control vector.
-Secondly, the sequence of elements in the control vector, denoted as $\mathscr{U}(k)$, must adhere to the condition that the corresponding Hankel matrix
+Secondly, the sequence of elements in the control vector, denoted as $\mathscr{U}(k)$, must adhere to the condition that the corresponding Hankel matrix, namely